farif1/SecurityPortfolio/README.md

 - Illinois Institute of Technology - GPA: 3.89/4.0

 Bachelor of Information Technology & Management - Specialization in Web Design Application and Software Development: May 2022
-- Illinois Institute of Technology                                                                                                                                                GPA: 3.89/4.0
+- Illinois Institute of Technology - GPA: 3.89/4.0

 ### Experience
+KC7 Cyber Learning Modules: Feb 2024 - Present
+- Completed (number) modules covering various aspects of cybersecurity, including (mention specific modules or topics covered)

 Associate Product Manager at Atlassian Inc.: Aug 2022 - Mar 2023
 - Defined, and established a cross-functional Security Ambassadors program, aiming to uplift the security posture across all teams in IT.
 - Regularly met with business stakeholders to report on progress and KPIs related to high-priority work programs and projects.